-To the municipality of São Paulo, the biggest challenge of the OUCAE was posed by the stream banks occupied by favelas.
-Compounding the challenge was the fact that many of the local roads were interrupted, creating an urban fabric that inhibited intra-city connection.
+To the municipality of São Paulo, the biggest challenge of the OUCAE were the stream banks occupied by favelas.
+Compounding the challenge was the fact that many of the local roads were interrupted, creating an urban fabric that inhibited intracity connection.
 The OUCAE aimed to solve this by fixing roads, creating a canal out of the stream and providing social and housing assistance to the families that were living along the stream.
-To finance these interventions, the OUCAE used the newly legalized CEPAC mechanism.
+To finance these interventions, the OUCAE utilized the newly legalized CEPAC mechanism.

-Figure 4.1: Avenue Roberto Marinho Works, with Stream Infrastructure
+Figure 4.1: Avenue Roberto Marinho Works, with stream infrastructure